Every corner of the personal finance world stresses the same point: Debt is the wealth killer.

 Mortgages are seen as “good debt” by creditors.
 Since the mortgage debt is secured by the value of your house, lenders see your ability to maintain mortgage payments as a sign of responsible credit use.
 They also see home ownership, even partial ownership, as a sign of financial stability.

 Since 2009, credit scoring agencies have added points for consumers who are able to manage different kinds of debt.
-Having a mortgage that you pay each month makes you look like a responsible user of credit.
+Even if you’ve bought your first home with a first time home buyer mortgage, having a mortgage that you pay each month makes you look like a responsible user of credit.

 2. It’s one of the lowest interest rate loans you’ll ever get.